tc39/notes/meetings/2018-09/sept-26.md

 DE: I think some of this discussion is a bit besides the point.
 Both the options `p` and `q` are OK.
 If there's a mismatch, I'm not sure what it is.
 I think we should decide this based on what mental model we want to go with.

-MS: The concern I have is the mental model with the programmer.
+MLS: The concern I have is the mental model with the programmer.
 A programmer needs to understand the difference between `p` and `q`—that you can't use one in a character class.
 The other things is that as the Unicode consortium makes changes (though they haven't moved from a property to a sequence in the past)

 MB: I do think we can work with Unicode to let them know that changing from a property to a sequence would be a breaking change for us.